 Teachers assess children's work in PE by making assessments as they observe them working during lessons.
 Older pupils are encouraged to evaluate their own work and to suggest ways in which to improve.
 Teachers record the progress made by children against the learning objectives for their lessons.
-At the end of a unit of work, teachers make a judgement on whether each child is on target, above or below and fill in their class assessment grid.
+At the end of a unit of work, teachers make a judgement on whether each child is on target, above or below and fill in their class assessment grid on the P.E passport App.
 Teachers record this information and use it to plan the future work of each child.
 These records also enable the teacher to make an annual assessment of progress for each child, as part of the school's annual report to parents and carers.
-The teacher passes this information on to the next teacher and the PE coordinators at the end of each year.
+This information can then be easily shared with the next teacher and the PE coordinators at the end of each year, as it has been recorded electronically, and will give a detailed account of progression of skills and progress for children from Year 1 to Year 6.

 The PE subject leader keeps photographic and video evidence of children's work (in a portfolio).
 This demonstrates what the expected level of achievement is in each area of PE activity in each year of the school.
-Teachers meet regularly to review individual evidence of children's work against the national exemplification material produced by the QCA and the Department for Children, Schools and Families.
+Teachers meet regularly to review individual evidence of children's work against the national exemplification material produced by the QCA and the Department for Children, Schools and Families